-Prefactor (unitless) is a parameter that multiplies to the mobility data from a database.
+- Prefactor (unitless) is a parameter that multiplies to the mobility data from a database.
 This value scales the mobility by a constant amount.
-This can be useful, for example, when the material has a higher than normal vacancy concentration at the start of the precipitation simulation. (e.g. from a prior solutionizing and quenching treatment).

-The Activation energy (J/mol) is a value that adds to the activation energy of mobility data from a database.
-This value scales the mobility by a temperature dependent amount.
-Similar usage as mobility enhancement prefactor.
+This can be useful, for example, when the material has a higher than normal vacancy concentration at the start of the precipitation simulation. (e.g. from a prior solutionizing and quenching treatment). - The Activation energy (J/mol) is a value that adds to the activation energy of mobility data from a database.
+This value scales the mobility by a temperature-dependent amount.
+Similar usage as the Mobility adjustment >Prefactor setting.